How to Use Sleep and Physical Activity Tracking in the Management of PTSD

 Sedentary Behavior and Mental Health in PTSD

 Sedentary behavior, which includes extended periods of sitting or lying down without physical movement, is often associated with worse outcomes in both mental and physical health.
 In individuals with PTSD, prolonged sedentary behavior is linked to increased anxiety, depression, and cognitive difficulties.
 It can also lead to physical health issues, such as obesity, cardiovascular disease, and diabetes, further compounding mental health struggles.
+To understand why reducing sedentary behavior is crucial for mental health, you might link to “5 Reasons Why Fibion Flash is the Best Research Sensor“.

 Tracking Sedentary Behavior with Wearables